 All APs that are members of a multiple BSSID set or co-hosted BSSID set shall use the same BSS color.

 A non-AP HE STA associated with an HE AP that is transmitting an HE PPDU in a direct path to a TDLS peer STA shall set the BSS Color subfield of the HE Operation element it transmits to the peer STA to the value indicated in the BSS Color subfield of the HE Operation element received from the HE AP.
-An HE STA associated with a non-HE AP that is the initiating STA of the TDLS link shall use the same active BSS color for all its TDLS links by setting the BSS Color subfield of the HE Operation element it transmits to the TDLS peer HE STA to the value of BSSID [39:44] of the non-HE AP or the transmitted BSSID [39:44] of the non-HE AP if the AP indicates the support of multiple BSSID in its Extended Capabilities element.
+An HE STA associated with a non-HE AP that is the initiating STA of the TDLS link shall use the same active BSS color for all its TDLS links by setting the BSS Color subfield of the HE Operation element it transmits to the TDLS peer HE STA to the value of dec(BSSID [39:44]) of the non-HE AP or dec(transmitted BSSID [39:44]) of the non-HE AP if the AP indicates the support of multiple BSSID in its Extended Capabilities element.